What is the Thomas H. Moore Illinois Electric Cooperatives (IEC) Memorial Scholarship Fund?

 The scholarship program prospered under the leadership of Earl W. Struck, who succeeded Mr. Moore and served as President/CEO of the AIEC from 1994 to his retirement in 2006.
 Mr. Struck passed away in August 2007.
 The AIEC Board of Directors that month unanimously voted to honor Mr. Struck’s memory by naming the annual scholarship awarded to the child of an electric cooperative employee or director the “Earl W. Struck Memorial Scholarship.”

 The Illinois Community College System Foundation (ICCSF) administers the IEC Memorial Scholarship Fund.
-Twelve scholarships are awarded each year.
+Fifteen scholarships are awarded each year.

 The “LaVern and Nola McEntire Memorial Lineworker’s Scholarship” was awarded for the first time in 2011.
 LaVern McEntire served as a co-op lineman for over 42 years.
 He and his wife, Nola, endowed this new scholarship to assist students in attending the lineworker’s school at Lincoln Land Community College in Springfield, IL.
 For eligibility requirements, please see the “LaVern and Nola McEntire Memorial Lineworker’s Scholarship Official Rules and Regulations.”
 To find out more information or to apply click here.

 PLEASE NOTE: The remainder of this page deals with the other thirteen (i.e., non-lineworker) scholarships included in the Thomas H. Moore IEC Memorial Scholarship Program.

 How many scholarships are awarded each year?

-Twelve scholarships are awarded each year.
+Fifteen scholarships are awarded each year.
 Fourteen are specific for high school seniors.

 One scholarship, the LaVern and Nola McEntire Memorial Lineworker’s Scholarship, is awarded to a student to attend the lineworker’s school conducted by the Association of Illinois Electric Cooperatives in conjunction with Lincoln Land Community College, Springfield, IL.